Reference Applications

 • ModelRouterFactory usage for inference abstraction

-• Clear separation between Architecture Building Blocks (ABB) and Solution Building Blocks (SBB)
+• Clear separation between ABB and SBB

 • Squad-based specialization across support roles